 An example of what we do...

-John was shielding and told us that he was used to being on his own and had never thought to reach out for support with this.
-We told him about some different local organisations, and he felt confident enough to be referred to a befriending service, near his home.
-They have matched him with a volunteer who will get to know him on the phone and will be able to visit him at home once restrictions are lifted.
+John was shielding and told us that he was used to being on his own and had never thought to reach out for support.
+We told him about local organisations, and he felt confident enough to be referred to a befriending service, near his home.
+They matched him with a volunteer who will get to know him on the phone and will be able to visit him at home once restrictions are lifted.
 We will keep working with John for a short time to ensure that these new connections continue to grow, and flourish and support him to make new connections so that he no longer feels isolated from his local community.

 Our Privacy Notice for Social Prescribing is available here.